ximtech/pure-sinus/README.md

 <img src="solr-mobile-power-manager/assets/solr_board_view.jpg" width="200" alt="solr_board_view">

-A Small, but powerful battery powered control electronics with output power up to 500W.
+A compact and powerful battery-powered control electronics system with output power up to 500W.
-Also, it can be used as a standalone pure sine wave inverter from 12V DC to 220V AC.
+It can also be used as a standalone pure sine wave inverter converting 12V DC to 220V AC.
-The system includes intelligent monitoring, protection, and management features for safe, reliable portable power delivery.
+The system includes intelligent monitoring, protection, and management features for safe and reliable portable power delivery.

 ### Key Features